Antiochian Orthodox Christian Women of North America

 The Antiochian Orthodox Christian Women of North America was founded in 1973 through the vision of His Eminence Metropolitan Philip Saliba as an organization of the Antiochian Archdiocese.
 Its purpose is to develop a spirit of Christian leadership, awareness, and commitment; to foster a genuine expression of love and service through works of charity; and to instill a sense of fellowship and a deeper understanding of the heritage and traditions of the Orthodox Church.

 The Antiochian Women are organized according to region, but come together for communication and collaboration through the North American Board (NAB), which consists of officers and delegates from each region.
 On this web page we post information on our programs, and spiritual resources such as the lives of women saints.
 Back issues of DIAKONIA and SOPHIA newsletters can also be found here in PDF format.

 His Grace Bishop Joseph once said: “When everyone left our Lord Jesus Christ alone on the cross, the women were there.
 Can you see how important the women are?
 You are the myrrh-bearing women.”

-The Winter 2013-14 issue of DIAKONIA is now available online.
-This issue highlights Diocese of New York and the Archdiocesan District, and the Diocese of Charleston, Oakland, and the Mid-Atlantic, and contains:
+The Spring 2014 issue of DIAKONIA is now available online.
+This issue highlights The Diocese of Los Angeles and the West and The Diocese of Eagle River and the Northwest, and contains:

-- A Nativity message from His Eminence Archbishop Joseph
+- A Lenten message from His Eminence Archbishop Joseph

 - A message from spiritual advisor Fr.
-Don Shadid
+David Hovik

 ...and more!
 Click here to download (PDF).